Naitique/Starting/README.md

 # Starting
-im making something that idk 😭
+ppol im in the beninging
 </br> hello